LMC (Low profile, duty, Magazine Catch) is a non-ambidextrous magazine catch for AR15/M16.

 For more of our thoughts on accidental/unintentional mag drops, and their relation with magazine release buttons, please follow this links:

 LMC is a non-ambidextrous magazine catch that incorporates these features.
-Billet machined in 4140 and black nitrided, LMC has little to no external visual cues, not even company name and logo.
+Billet machined in 4140 and black nitrided, LMC has little to no external visual cues, not company name and logo.
 Like all of our products, LMC is made for work, not for show.

 LMC is shipped with a 10.9 inch/lb